a11yproject/a11yproject.com/_posts/2018-11-26-resize-text.md

 ## Background

-User's with low vision may need to increase the size of text in order to use the page.
+People with low vision may need to increase the size of text in order to use the page.

-When the user resizes text, any of the following can break the page:
+When someone resizes text, any of the following can break the page:

 * text on the page is no longer readable
 * content is lost or truncated
-* functionality or inter
+* interactive elements overlapping each other

 ## How To Test

+Testing is pretty straight forward.

+1. Choose the right browser
+1. Resize text
+1. Check everything

 ### Choosing a Browser